openedx/open-edx-proposals/oeps/oep-0014-proc-archive-repos.rst

 and notifying the open source community are essentially the same; the major differences from the proposed process are outlined below.

 Alternative 1: Transfer Repository
 ----------------------------------

 Transfer the obsolete repository to a new organization: edx-archived.

 Pros:

 - `edx organization`_ is no longer littered with unsupported/obsolete
   repositories.
-- Github search results within the `edx organization`_ do not include matches in archived repositories.
+- GitHub search results within the `edx organization`_ do not include matches in archived repositories.
 This could decrease confusion, especially since repo descriptions are not included in search results.
 - Gemnasium monitoring may cease automatically (although this would need to be